dimdamop/single-neuron/README.md

   2.9265 -2.1423 -2.1238  0.7868 -3.9471]
 ````

 Within the displayed accuracy, the parameters of the neuron are equal to those learnt with linear regression.
-We have also specified the `--loglog` flag, which makes it a bit easier to isolate different regions in the plots:
+We have also specified the `--loglog` flag, which makes it a bit easier to isolate the different regions in the plot:
 ![Plot with many iterations](examples/epochs-10000-lr-01.png)

 ## Convergence